XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 [Github 1.](https://github.com/markhydroxyl/GFL-notes/tree/main/tls)

->How can I start reading Griffin Memories?

-Get all the dolls involved in the story.
-Tap a story and fill the bar at the top to progress.
-You can fill it up by doing the missions at the right side of the bar.

 > Is there a limit to using Friend Echelons?

 20\.
 [This is where you can see how many support calls you have used, courtesy of BSJ.](https://imgur.com/7VHlmlN) The counter rises whenever you deploy a support echelon, win or lose, griffin or friend.